-Flight training is a critical aspect of safety in the air.
-Initial Training, no matter the aircraft, offers a transition for pilots to move faster and higher.
+Initial flight training is a critical aspect of safety in the air.
+No matter the aircraft, Initial Flight Training offers a transition for pilots to move faster and higher.
 Many hours have gone into our curriculum to provide the best initial flight training possible.

-Its not just important for insurance, initial flight training is the gateway to a safe and secure pilot.
-As technology advances and aircraft get more complex, safety continues to be the common recurrence.
+It’s not just crucial for insurance; initial flight training is the gateway to a safe and secure pilot.
+As technology advances and aircraft become more complex, safety is a common recurrence.
 That is why we train our instructors to deliver the best experience for our students.

 There are Multiple Reasons Why a Pilot Should Receive Initial Aircraft Training